crashbuggy/kiwiirc/README.md

 # kiwiirc

-kiwiirc
+Unofficial kiwiirc image.

 If you run something like

 ```
 docker run --rm --mount source=kiwiirc-data,target=/kiwiirc-data crashbuggy/kiwiirc false
 ```
-You'll end up with a volume called wikiirc-data with 2 files in it
+You'll end up with a volume called kiwiirc-data with 2 files in it

 config.conf
 config.json